AgustinCB/study/os/ostep/chap29/solutions.md

 6. Finally, think of a more interesting locking strategy for this favorite data structure of yours.
 Implement it, and measure its performance.
 How does it compare to the straightforward locking approach?

+Setting a "hand-to-hand-like" algorithm makes it really fast.
+The function is almost constant with respect to the threads, given that the capacity of the hash list is close to the number of threads.